-The police played an important role in criminal justice throughout the eighteenth and twentieth centuries.
+The police played an important but evolving role in criminal justice throughout the eighteenth, nineteenth and twentieth centuries.
 Many trials at the Old Bailey were the result of actions taken by policing agents and involved them giving testimony and sometimes acting as the prosecutor.
 Systems of policing were under a process of continual reform, particularly in the nineteenth century.

 In the eighteenth century, many victims of crime identified and apprehended the culprits before they contacted a formal policing agent to secure the arrest.
 While victims of crime continued to identify and prosecute offenders late into the nineteenth century, individual responsibility for law enforcement declined in this period.
 Instead, increasing numbers of men were paid to carry out these tasks.
 London was policed by a variety of parish constables, watchmen, patrols, and officers attached to magistrates’ courts.
 These different "policing agents" had separate, but often overlapping, jurisdictions and roles.